lanl-ansi/PowerModelsGMD.jl/README.md

 # PowerModelsGMD.jl

 ```
 BRANCH FOR DEVELOPMENT.
-VERSION 0.5.0 WILL BE RELEASED IN THE FUTURE.
+PMSGMD VERSION 0.5 WILL BE RELEASED IN THE FUTURE.
 ```

 PowerModelsGMD (PMsGMD) is an open-source [Julia](https://julialang.org/) package - an extension to the [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) platform for power system simulation - which was specifically designed to evaluate the risks and mitigate the impacts of geomagnetic disturbances (GMDs) and E3 high-altitude electromagnetic pulse (HEMP) events on the electrical grid.